Hey Kids (Start Here)

 “What happens to a fraction of a hive mind?”
 Newt whispers.

-She does not have an answer for him.
+She has no answer for him.

 Comments